jeseyfried/amaranth-holding-area/_pages/3d-printer-guide.md

 + Adjust the dimensions and any other print settings.
 + Then click 'Sice plate' at the top of the screen.<br>
-+ Make sure that the file is saved in the file type '.gcode' and after the slicing completes it should look like this image.
++ Make sure that the file is saved in the file type '.gcode' and after the slicing completes it should look like the image below.
 <figure>
     <img src="../assets/images/Orca-slicer2.png"
          alt="A screenshot of Orca Slicer with a model snapped to the build plate." width="700" height="400">